FedericoPonzi/sHTMLPreprocessor/README.md

 How it works
 ============
-It gets html/footer.html and html/header.html, and append them to all the other files inside html directory.
-The resulted files can be found inside the compiled folder.
+It use a syntax similar to PHP to include a file inside another one.
+Check html/index.html for an example.
+An example can be found inside html/index.html

 How to run
 ==========